vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-01-basics.md

 access some of *Object's* features.

 This class is described as `public` (by default, classes are `internal`).
-The implication of this is that it can referenced directly by code outside of this file - if you are a C programmer of glib/gobject, you will recognise this as being equivalent to defining the class interfaces in a header file that other code can include.
+The implication of this is that it can be referenced directly by code outside of this file - if you are a C programmer of glib/gobject, you will recognise this as being equivalent to defining the class interfaces in a header file that other code can include.